 I’ve recently joined a monthly networking group as part of a strategy to grow my business.
 One of the great things this group offers is regular training opportunities – workshops of a couple of hours in length on a range of topics.
 Specifically, the founder runs a workshop on networking which I went along to earlier in the summer.

 It was a great workshop full of helpful pointers and tips about how to get the most of my membership and what it means to network successfully.
-So much of the content resonated with me and in fact, inspired me to write this blog post.
+So much of the content resonated with me and in fact, inspired me to write a blog post on the art of networking.

 A large part of my business entails me not only working one on one with individuals who are looking to use social media in their business, but I also deliver presentations.
 Mainly around the benefits of social media, but also about etiquette and positioning yourself online.